metablaster/WindowsFirewallRuleset/README.md

 6. Click on either `Inbound`, `Outbound` or `Windows Defender Firewall...` node to view and manage rules and settings applied with PowerShell.

-For more information about GPO see: [Configure security policy settings](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/how-to-configure-security-policy-settings)
+For more information about GPO see: [Configure security policy settings][configure security policy settings]

 ## Applying individual rulesets